How to Start a Real Estate Transaction Coordinator Business

 This helps to:

-• Ensure deals close on time.
+• Ensure every real estate deal closes on time.

 • Prevent documents from getting lost.

-• Increase revenue as you’ll likely be closing more deals successfully.
+• Increase revenue, as you’ll likely be closing more deals successfully.

 Having these tasks handled professionally also keeps agents and clients happy and ensures that real estate businesses are well-prepared when auditors visit.

-What Is the Difference Between a Transaction Coordinator and an Administrative Assistant?
+💡 What Is the Difference Between a Transaction Coordinator and an Administrative Assistant?

 Who Would Use an Outsourced Transaction Coordinator?